JEbel72/java_oct_nov_2023/lectures/week6Outlines/Week6WednesdayOutline.md

     - Many-to-many *office hour* demo with login/registration

 ## Lecture outline:
-- Many-to-many relationships
-    - Two ways to implement - when to do each
-- Create new project from scratch: students and clubs
-    - Models
-    - Other files
-- Review create, read all, read one and update (no linking classes yet)

-### Will get to tomorrow:
 - Deleting a student (review)
 - Link a student and club
     - Show clubs for each student